Everything you need to know about product disclosure statements

 - The ‘about your car’ section.
 This will tell you exactly what counts as your car and what does not count, for instance accessories and modifications might count, but fuel and lost keys might not.

 - Your responsibilities.
-As well as disclosing what they will cover you for, insurers will usually list out what your responsibilities are to them.
-This is stuff like telling your insurer when you move house, being honest about who is driving your car regularly and keeping your car in a roadworthy condition.
+As well as disclosing what they will cover you for, insurance providers will usually list out what your responsibilities are to them.
+This is stuff like telling your provider when you move house, being honest about who is driving your car regularly and keeping your car in a roadworthy condition.

 If you’ve ever had a life insurance policy, then you’ll know that ‘life insurance’ is pretty much an umbrella term that refers to death cover, total and permanent disability insurance, trauma insurance and income protection insurance, to name a few.

-The definition for each type of cover will be laid out in the life insurance PDS and it’s particularly important that you read each one, as what exactly the terms refer to or cover can vary from insurer to insurer.
+The definition for each type of cover will be laid out in the life insurance PDS and it’s particularly important that you read each one, as what exactly the terms refer to or cover can vary from insurance provider to insurance provider.

 On that note, you will also often find a ‘medical definitions’ section in the life insurance PDS.
-This is vital information, as it explains what health conditions or ‘events’ the insurer does and does not cover.
+This is vital information, as it explains what health conditions or ‘events’ the insurance company does and does not cover.

 Claims and complaints